bakudbilla/AIR-QUALITY-TIME-SERIES-FORECASTING/README.md

 This project forecasts PM2.5 air pollution levels using time-series data and deep learning techniques, specifically LSTM and Bidirectional LSTM layers.After several trials on different architectures, I got an RMSE of 44.39.which was the

-Below are the steps I took in training the model,
+Below are the steps I took in training the model;
-## 1. Data Exploration & Cleaning
+ 1. Data Exploration & Cleaning
   - Handled missing values and outliers
   - Visualized data distributions for deeper insights

-## 2. Feature Engineering
+ 2. Feature Engineering
   - Extracted time-based features from the datetime column:
   - Hour
   - Day
   - Month
   - Weekday

-## 3. Data Normalization
+ 3. Data Normalization
   - Standardized input features to enhance model convergence and accuracy

-## 4. Model Building
+ 4. Model Building
   - Built a deep learning model using:
   - Stacked LSTM layers
   - Bidirectional LSTM for better context capture

-## 5. Training & Evaluation
+ 5. Training & Evaluation
   - Split the data into training and validation sets
   - Evaluated model performance using:
   - Mean Squared Error (MSE)
   - Root Mean Squared Error (RMSE)

-## 6. Prediction Output
+6. Prediction Output
   - Generated final predictions on the test set
   - Saved output files for submission

----

 ## Model Architecture